What You’ll Learn 📊

 Page orientation

-Select between Landscape and Portrait format.
+You can choose between Landscape and Portrait page orientation.

 Notes on measurement and page header